 How To Bounce Back After Eating Off TrackJanuary 10, 2018

 Even after weight loss surgery, food choices and eating off track happen.
-For many, there are still issues with emotional eating that can lead to eating off track more than once in awhile.
+For many, there are still issues with emotional eating that can lead to eating off track more than once in a while.
 Sometimes, it’s just a matter of poor planning, and succumbing to quick eats.
 Also, eating off track is not a death sentence, nor does it mean that you'll be unsuccessful in the long-term.
 When you've had WLS, eating off track is something to be aware of and it’s good to remember that the process after weight loss surgery is about growth, not perfection.

 You Have a Clean Slate From Eating Off Track

 You've just got to get ahold of your eating, be more self-aware and get yourself back on track before it becomes a long-term pattern that leads to weight regain.
-Additionally, if eating off plan has been your long-term pattern, there is still hope for getting back on track and changing your ways.
+Additionally, if eating off-plan has been your long-term pattern, there is still hope for getting back on track and changing your ways.
 There is hope!

 Every day that you are breathing, you have choices.
 You are given a clean slate every day, and you can begin again.

-Furthermore, if you are struggling with trusting yourself with food or have a habit of emotional eating, it’s probably best to seek out an eating disorders specialist or bariatric counselor to help uncover the deeper issues which may be coming up.
+Furthermore, if you are struggling with trusting yourself with food or have a habit of emotional eating, it’s probably best to seek out an eating disorder specialist or bariatric counselor to help uncover the deeper issues which may be coming up.
 While some need deeper work, others just need some accountability, motivation, and support.

 “The Compound Effect”

 One of my favorite non-WLS books is “The Compound Effect” by Darren Hardy.
 In this book, he states that it’s not what we do once that makes a difference in our lives but what we do daily, repetitiously.
-For people who eat off track regularly, they are bound for regain.
+For people who eat off track regularly, they are bound to regain.

 For those who eat off track “once in a while” it can be easier to reposition themselves to get back on track because it is clearly not their norm.
 The importance of mentioning this book is that what we do over time repeatedly is what gives us our results.
 Therefore, it’s important for long-term success to gain awareness, change the behavior to get back on track and stay on track for continued weight loss and subsequent weight loss maintenance.